HUI11126/Compute-continuous-moments-de-ned-in-a-rectangular-region-using-CUDA-and-some-applications/README.md

    \end{matrix}\right].$$

 # 1.Some image related applications:
 1. Image reconstruction.
-The MSE is 1.8 and PSNR is 45.5<br>
+When the K is 11 and order is 1024, the MSE is 1.8 and PSNR is 45.5<br>
 `bash run.sh`<br>
 ./test_images/lenna-1024_11_1024_recons.tif is the image reconstructions result.
 ![image](./test_images/lenna-1024_11_1024_recons.tif)<br>